SAP-samples/partner-reference-application/Tutorials/35b-Multi-Tenancy-Provisioning-Connect-ByD.md

     10. Go to the *My System* sheet and choose *SP Metadata* to download the **SAP Business ByDesign Service provider SAML metadata file**.
 2. Configure the Identity Authentication service.
     1. On the Identity Authentication service admin UI, open the *Applications* menu item and create a new application of type *SAP BTP Solution*.
-    2. Enter the required information such as application display name, home URL, and so on.
+    2. Enter the required information, such as application display name, home URL, and so on.
         > Note: The display name appears on the user log-in screen and the login applies to all applications linked to the Identity Authentication service tenant (following the single sign-on principle).
-Choose a meaningful display name from an end-user perspective representing the scope of the Identity Authentication service, for example, `Almika Inc. - User login` or `Almika Inc. - SAP Business ByDesign user authentication`.
-As home URL, you may use the SAP Business ByDesign access URL for single sign-on, for example, `https://myXXXXXX-sso.sapbydesign.com`.
+Choose a meaningful display name from an end-user perspective, representing the scope of the Identity Authentication service, for example, `Almika Inc. - User login` or `Almika Inc. - SAP Business ByDesign user authentication`.
+For the home URL, you may use the SAP Business ByDesign access URL for single sign-on, for example, `https://myXXXXXX-sso.sapbydesign.com`.
     3. Open the *SAML 2.0 Configuration* section and upload the **SAP Business ByDesign Service provider SAML metadata file** that you downloaded from SAP Business ByDesign.
     4. Open the *Subject Name identifier* section and select *E-Mail* as basic attribute.
     5. Open the *Default Name ID Format* section and select *E-Mail*.